Yilmaz4/MV2/README.md

 # Mandelbrot Voyage 2
-A fully interactive open-source GPU-based fully customizable fractal zoom program aimed at creating artistic and high quality images & videos.
+A fully interactive GPU-accelerated customizable fractal zoom program aimed at creating artistic and high quality images & videos.

 ![mv2](https://github.com/Yilmaz4/MV2/assets/77583632/f9763dd7-e527-441b-a5b4-3eae7c4a7695)

-Mandelbrot set is a set defined in the complex plane, and consists of all complex numbers which satisfy $|Z_n| < 2$ for all $n$ under iteration of $Z_{n+1}=Z_n^2+c$ where $c$ is the particular point in the Mandelbrot set and $Z_0=0$.
+Mandelbrot set is a set defined in the complex plane, and consists of all complex numbers which satisfy $|Z_n| < 2$ for all $n$ under iteration of $Z_{n+1}=Z_n^2+c$ where $c$ is any point in the complex plane and $Z_0=0$.

-Points inside the set are colored black, and points outside the set are colored based on $n$.
+Points inside the set are colored black, while points outside the set are colored based on $n$ (how many iterations it took for the point to diverge).

 ## Features
 - Fully customizable equation in GLSL syntax